jazzband/pathlib2/docs/pathlib2.rst

    The target path may be absolute or relative.
 Relative paths are interpreted relative to the current working directory, *not* the directory of the Path object.

-   .. versionchanged:: 3.8
-      Added return value, return the new Path instance.

 .. method:: Path.absolute()